 Now Is the Right Time!

-As a parent or someone in a parenting role, you play an essential role in your child’s success.
+As a parent or someone in a parenting role, you play an essential role in your 1-year-old child’s success.
 There are intentional ways to grow a healthy parent-child relationship, and daily routines provide a perfect opportunity.

 Routines not only help your family move through the day smoothly and on time, they can have a significant impact on your child’s success.
 One-year-olds rely heavily on your guidance and reassurance as they start to explore their world.
 Routines can provide structure and repetition that makes their world easier to understand.
 Routines can be especially helpful to support transitions from one activity or place to another.
 Transitions can be some of the most difficult times for one-year-olds to manage their behavior, and routines can make these times less challenging.1